systematic-magic/AgingPubMed/research_papers_pdf.rst

 5. Correspondence
 -----------------
 5.1.
-Check that correspondence section has a title “Correspondence to:” (starts with capital letter and followed by colon (:))
+Check that correspondence section has a title “Correspondence to:” (starts with capital letter and followed by colon (:)).

 5.2.
-Check that "Correspondence to:" is in black and bold font
+Check that "Correspondence to:" is in black and bold font.

 5.3.
 Check that "Correspondence to:" is followed by full author name.
 If there are a few corresponding authors, then all corresponding author full names should be listed after "Correspondence to:" and divided by comma (,).